constgen/neutrino-preset-koa/README.md

 ## Building

-`neutrino-preset-koa` builds assets to the `build` directory by default when running `neutrino build`.
+`neutrino-preset-koa` builds assets to the `build` directory by default when running `npm run build`.
 Using the quick start example above as a reference:

 ```bash
 ❯ npm run build